yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 ### **How To Prevent Components From Re-Rendering?**
-> - Class component : shouldComponentUpdate(), React.PureComponent.
+> - Class component: shouldComponentUpdate(), React.PureComponent.
-> - Functional component : React.memo.
+> - Functional component: React.memo, useMemo().

 <br/>

 ### **What Would You Do If Your React Application Is Rendering Slowly?**
 > - The cause of slow rendering in React is mostly beacuse of the number of re-render poperations, which are sometimes unnecessary.
-> - Use React.PureComponent or React.memo(), React.lazy, CDN, Use arrow function.
+> - Use React.PureComponent or React.memo(), useMemo(), React.lazy, CDN, Use arrow function.

 <br/>